For students

 Sticky note practice

-Block off a challenging measure or transition with sticky notes at the beginning and end so you cannot see the surrounding notes.
-Practice until three in a row without mistakes.
+Block off a challenging measure, transition, or section with sticky notes at the beginning and end so you cannot see the surrounding notes.
+Practice until you can play it three times in a row with no mistakes.

 #33